Barge Cruises in France ~

 villages, unique wines and tasty cuisine

-the Burgundy Canal and the Yonne River in France aboard a luxury 12-passenger
+the rivers and canals of northern France aboard a 12-passenger barge-hotel

-barge-hotel (7 days - 6 nights).
-Enjoy cruising through the peaceful countryside
+(7 days - 6 nights).
+Cruising through Alsace and Lorraine, one of the most picturesque

 BARGE CRUISE ITINERARY